jocardelle/historic_lulc_ag_lab/README.md

 This repository contains scripts to digitize hand-drawn, georeferenced historical land use maps from Kern County, California.
 The maps are from the California Department of Water Resources (DWR).
 The ultimate goal is to identify lands that were once used for agriculture but have since been retired, and analyze how those areas may have revegetated over time.
 The digitization process involves several steps:
 1. Georeferencing: Historical maps from 1958, 1969, 1977, and 1984 are georeferenced using Quad-G+ to align them with real-world coordinates
-2. Digitization: The `batching_test.ipynb` notebook processes the georeferenced maps
+2. Digitization: The `polygon_digitization.ipynb` notebook processes the georeferenced maps
 3. Processing: The `plotting.ipynb` notebook combines individual quads into a single shapefile for analysis and visualization

 The `excel_map_info` folder contains Excel sheets with coordinate and metadata information for each map, which is used during both georeferencing and digitization to ensure spatial accuracy.